National Pension Service Sells 15,535 Shares of Republic Services, Inc. (NYSE:RSG)

 Several other institutional investors have also recently modified their holdings of the company.
 Marshall Wace LLP bought a new position in Republic Services in the 1st quarter valued at approximately $130,000.
 FMR LLC increased its position in Republic Services by 104.6% in the 1st quarter.
 FMR LLC now owns 143,930 shares of the business services provider’s stock valued at $11,570,000 after acquiring an additional 73,568 shares during the period.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp increased its position in Republic Services by 13.1% in the 2nd quarter.
 BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 41,364 shares of the business services provider’s stock valued at $4,550,000 after acquiring an additional 4,794 shares during the period.
 MML Investors Services LLC increased its position in Republic Services by 11.4% in the 2nd quarter.
 MML Investors Services LLC now owns 12,358 shares of the business services provider’s stock valued at $1,359,000 after acquiring an additional 1,260 shares during the period.
 Finally, Macquarie Group Ltd. increased its position in Republic Services by 9.5% in the 2nd quarter.
 Macquarie Group Ltd. now owns 9,197 shares of the business services provider’s stock valued at $1,011,000 after acquiring an additional 795 shares during the period.
 57.74% of the stock is owned by institutional investors.

-In other news, major shareholder Cascade Investment, L.L.C. purchased 88,588 shares of the company’s stock in a transaction that occurred on Thursday, February 24th.
-The shares were bought at an average cost of $116.00 per share, with a total value of $10,276,208.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Insiders have purchased 710,420 shares of company stock worth $83,099,992 over the last three months.
-0.20% of the stock is owned by insiders.
+In other Republic Services news, major shareholder Cascade Investment, L.L.C. bought 362,747 shares of Republic Services stock in a transaction dated Friday, February 18th.
+The stock was purchased at an average price of $117.17 per share, for a total transaction of $42,503,065.99.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Insiders bought 710,420 shares of company stock valued at $83,099,992 in the last quarter.
+Corporate insiders own 0.20% of the company’s stock.

-Republic Services (NYSE:RSG – Get Rating) last released its quarterly earnings data on Thursday, February 10th.
-The business services provider reported $1.02 earnings per share for the quarter, beating analysts’ consensus estimates of $1.01 by $0.01.
+Republic Services (NYSE:RSG – Get Rating) last posted its quarterly earnings data on Thursday, February 10th.
+The business services provider reported $1.02 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.01 by $0.01.
 Republic Services had a net margin of 11.11% and a return on equity of 15.19%.
-The firm had revenue of $2.95 billion for the quarter, compared to analyst estimates of $2.87 billion.
-During the same period last year, the firm earned $1.00 earnings per share.
-The business’s quarterly revenue was up 14.8% compared to the same quarter last year.
-On average, research analysts forecast that Republic Services, Inc. will post 4.13 EPS for the current year.
+The business had revenue of $2.95 billion during the quarter, compared to the consensus estimate of $2.87 billion.
+During the same quarter last year, the company posted $1.00 earnings per share.
+The firm’s quarterly revenue was up 14.8% compared to the same quarter last year.
+On average, equities research analysts expect that Republic Services, Inc. will post 4.13 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
-Investors of record on Friday, April 1st will be given a dividend of $0.46 per share.
-This represents a $1.84 dividend on an annualized basis and a dividend yield of 1.52%.
-The ex-dividend date of this dividend is Thursday, March 31st.
-Republic Services’s payout ratio is currently 48.42%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 14th.
+Investors of record on Friday, April 1st will be issued a dividend of $0.46 per share.
+The ex-dividend date is Thursday, March 31st.
+This represents a $1.84 dividend on an annualized basis and a yield of 1.52%.
+Republic Services’s dividend payout ratio (DPR) is presently 48.42%.

-Several brokerages have issued reports on RSG.
-Morgan Stanley decreased their price target on shares of Republic Services from $151.00 to $139.00 and set an “overweight” rating for the company in a research report on Friday, February 11th.
-StockNews.com cut shares of Republic Services from a “strong-buy” rating to a “buy” rating in a research report on Saturday.
-Raymond James increased their price objective on shares of Republic Services from $137.00 to $140.00 and gave the stock an “outperform” rating in a research report on Monday, January 10th.
-Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Republic Services from $142.00 to $139.00 and set a “hold” rating for the company in a research report on Monday, February 14th.
-Finally, Royal Bank of Canada raised their price target on shares of Republic Services from $125.00 to $129.00 and gave the stock a “sector perform” rating in a report on Friday, October 29th.
-Three equities research analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat, Republic Services currently has an average rating of “Buy” and a consensus price target of $131.13.

 Republic Services, Inc engages in the provision of services in the domestic non-hazardous solid waste industry.
 It provides integrated waste management services, which offers non-hazardous solid waste collection, transfer, recycling, disposal and energy services.
 The firm operates through the following segments: Group 1, Group 2, and Corporate Entities & Other.